github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/resolving-alerts.md

 {% ifversion fpt or ghec %}

-If a secret is detected in a **public** repository on {% data variables.product.github %} and the secret also matches a partner pattern, the potential secret is **automatically reported** to the service provider.
+If a secret is detected in a **public** repository on {% data variables.product.github %} and the secret also matches a supported partner pattern, the potential secret is **automatically reported** to the service provider.
 For details of all supported partner patterns, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 {% endif %}